cap-js/docs/node.js/cds-i18n.md

 ## `cds.i18n` {.property}

-This is a global object acting as the facade to the i18n features as outlined below.
+This is a global object acting as the facade to the i18n features as outlined in the following.

 ### `.file` {.property alt="The following documentation on .folders also applies to .file. "}